Sir John Rose, 1st Baronet: Career

 In 1836, he immigrated to Huntingdon, Quebec, in what was then Lower Canada, where he was active in suppressing the Lower Canada Rebellion of 1837.
 He was admitted to the bar in 1842 and established a commercial practice in Montreal.
 From 1857 until 1867, he was a member of the Legislative Assembly of the Province of Canada, and he was a member of the Executive Council from 1858 until 1861.

 He was Lower Canada's Solicitor General from 1857 to 1858 and from 1858 to 1859, and he also acted as various times as commissioner of public works and Receiver General.
 In 1864, the British government appointed him to the commission to settle claims under the Oregon Treaty with the United States.

 Rose was elected to the House of Commons of Canada for the electoral district of Huntingdon, Quebec on 20 September 1867, and was later appointed Minister of Finance in the government of John A. Macdonald.
 He resigned from Parliament on 29 September 1869, to return to private life with the banking firm of Morton, Rose and Co.

 Rose was a delegate to the London Conference of 1866.
 In 1869, Rose moved to England to practise law and acted as an unofficial representative of the Canadian government.
 His was one of the first missions of a partly diplomatic nature which Canada ever sent abroad.
 He was sent partly because his was perceived as being "gentlemanly" enough for the world of London politics.
 He worked for Canada's interests in trade and immigration, and lobbied for Canada's viewpoint on matter of Anglo-American relations.
 In this function, he answered directly to the Prime Minister, John A. Macdonald, since it was an informal position and was therefore not under the purview of the Governor General, meaning that communications could be kept secret from the Imperial Government.
 As well, Canada did not have a foreign affairs department at the time.
-This unusual situation did lead to a tradition of direct executive involvement in foreign affairs in Canada which still exists.

 He also sat on a number of Royal Commissions in Britain and became a baronet in 1872, and a member of the Imperial Privy Council in 1886.
-Following his passing in 1888, Sir John Rose was interred in Guildford, near the Loseley Park estate, which he had rented for some years.
+Following his passing in 1888, Sir John Rose was interred at Mount Cemetery in Guildford, near the Loseley Park estate, which he had rented for some years.